Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Data-driven modeling of dynamical systems

-In this work, we present a data-driven framework for stochastic modeling of strongly nonlinear systems.
-Starting from time-series measurements of observables on a dynamical system, this framework yields a set of randomly forced linear oscillators combined with a nonlinear observation map that produce the same statistics as the given time-series data.
-The core idea is to use optimal transport of probabilities \cite{parno2018transport,villani2008optimal} to map the data distribution to a multiplicative reference measure and then model each dimension separately using a simple SDE that mimics the spectrum of the time series.
-In contrast to aforementioned works on stochastic modeling, our framework enables a stronger data-driven approach: we start with a general space of stochastic models, i.e., linear stochastic oscillators pulled back under polynomial maps, and then select the model that produces closest statistics and dynamics to the observed data.
-This framework also offers advantage over the previous works on data-driven modeling of strongly nonlinear systems \cite{kravtsov2005multilevel,majda2012physics} by treating nonlinearities as a feature of the observation map and not the underlying vector field.
+Our framework enables a stronger data-driven approach compared to the aforementioned works on stochastic modeling: we start with a general space of stochastic models, i.e., linear stochastic oscillators pulled back under polynomial maps, and then select the model that produces closest spectra to the observed data.
+This offers advantage over the previous works on data-driven modeling of strongly nonlinear systems \cite{kravtsov2005multilevel,majda2012physics} by treating nonlinearities as a feature of the observation map and not the underlying vector field.
 As a result, we can use dynamic models with guaranteed stable invariant measures as opposed to quadratic models in \cite{kravtsov2005multilevel}, and avoid using latent variables as opposed to \cite{majda2012physics}.
-Moreover, isolating the nonlinearity in the observation map makes it possible to formulate a major part of the challenge as an optimal transport problem which can be attacked in large dimensions due to the recent computational progress in this area.
+Despite the generality of our framework, our examples show that this choice of hypothesis space is narrow enough to provide a data-efficient and computationally tractable pipeline for learning statistically accurate models of strongly nonlinear flows with tens of dimensions.
+This is partially due to formulating a major part of the challenge as a probability transport problem in large dimensions which has enjoyed great computational progress in recent years.